Skip to main content

 This area of the law is complicated, so you should get some advice from a good family law solicitor to find out where you stand.
 Go to the section called More help and advice on how to find one.

 Legal aid may be available for this type of case if you have experienced or are at risk of experiencing domestic abuse or violence.
-You can find more information at How to get legal aid for a family law problem
+You can find more information at How to get legal aid for a family law problem.

 Maintenance – for partners

-• You won’t need to pay any maintenance and won’t receive any maintenance for yourself, even if you gave up work to look after children.
+• you won’t need to pay any maintenance and won’t receive any maintenance for yourself, even if you gave up work to look after children.

-• If your ex is a very high earner you might be able to apply to court for extra maintenance for your child, and sometimes, some maintenance to cover the cost to you of caring for them.
+• if your ex is a very high earner you might be able to apply to court for extra maintenance for your child, and sometimes, some maintenance to cover the cost to you of caring for them.
 But you can only do this if the Child Maintenance Service tells you that your ex earns more than £156,000 gross a year.
 This is called “top up” child maintenance and if your ex is a very high earner it is sometimes possible to ask for what is called “carer’s allowance” to cover your costs of caring for the child.
 Be aware though, that it is very rare and only ordered in cases where your ex has a very high income.

 Rented home

-• If you rent your home and the tenancy is in joint names, you have equal rights to keep it.
+• if you rent your home and the tenancy is in joint names, you have equal rights to keep it.
 You will both be legally responsible for paying the rent until the tenancy ends or is transferred into one name only.
 Be careful though, if either one of you gives notice to quit the whole tenancy comes to an end and none of the family will be able to continue living there.
 Also, you may be assessed by your local council housing team to have made yourself ‘intentionally homeless’.
 This means the council can say you will not be eligible for re-housing as a homeless person.
 Deciding whether giving notice to quit is the right thing to do in your situation, and if so when and how to do it, are complicated questions.
 It is a good idea to get specialist advice to help with these decisions.

 Shelter gives advice about rented housing and helps people struggling with bad housing or homelessness through advice, support, and legal services.
 Visit shelter.org.uk/get_help for information and advice online and to access Shelter’s emergency helpline.
 If you live in Wales, go to Shelter Cymru.